Brno: Sights

-Brno has over 400 protected cultural sites and objects, including one designated as a UNESCO World Heritage Site, and 14 monuments on the List of national cultural monuments of the Czech Republic.
+Brno has over 380 protected cultural sites and objects, of which one is designated as a UNESCO World Heritage Site, and 11 monuments (excluding two movable monuments) are protected as national cultural monuments.
 Most of them are in the historical city centre, but some are located in the outer districts of the city.

 The Old Town Hall (Czech: Stará radnice), dating back to approximately 1240, is the oldest secular building in Brno and has been registered as a national cultural monument since 2024.
 Its observation deck is 63 metres above ground, and the central passageway houses the Brno dragon and a cartwheel, both symbols of the city. Špilberk Castle, originally a royal seat founded in the 13th century, became a fortress and later a prison from the 17th century onwards (e.g., the Carbonari).
 Today, it is one of the city's major landmarks.
 The park and gardens around the castle, established in 1861, are notable for their landscaping, as well as an observation point also known as the Špilberk Arbour.

-Another key landmark is the Cathedral of St. Peter and Paul, built during the 14th and 15th centuries in place of an 11th-century chapel.
-It was completed in its present form with two neo-Gothic towers in 1909.
+Another key landmark is the Cathedral of St. Peter and Paul, located on Petrov hill.
+The site initially housed an 11th-century Romanesque chapel, which was rebuilt into a Romanesque basilica in the 13th century.
+The exterior of the cathedral was rebuilt as a three-nave Gothic basilica in the 14th century.
+Further modifications followed in the 15th and 16th centuries.
+The interior is mostly Baroque, as a result of extensive renovations in the mid-18th century.
+The structure was completed in its present form, including the addition of two distinct Neo-Gothic towers designed by architect August Kirstein, in 1909.
+The cathedral is a national cultural monument and its image is featured on the Czech 10-koruna coin.

 Veveří Castle, about 20 km from the city centre, is the third-largest historic monument in Brno.
 Founded in the Middle Ages as a hunting lodge for the Moravian margraves, it is among the largest and oldest castles in the Czech Republic.
 Its last owner was Baron Maurice de Forest, an early motor racing driver, aviator, and close friend of Winston Churchill, who visited the castle several times.

 The Abbey of Saint Thomas, the site of Gregor Mendel's genetics experiments, is also linked with Leoš Janáček.
 The Church of Saint Tomas houses the graves of John Henry, its founder, and his son, Jobst of Moravia, both margraves of Moravia.
 The Basilica of the Assumption of Our Lady is the final resting place of Queen Elisabeth Richeza.
 The Church of Saint James is one of the best-preserved Gothic churches in Brno.